achafetz/MalawiAnalysis/README.md

 # Malawi Analysis

-Stata code for analyzing the Malawi 2010 DHS.
+Stata code for analyzing the Malawi 2010 DHS as well as other Expenditure Analysis data.

 ===